hack4impact-upenn/project-descriptions/README.md

 # Hack4Impact Project Descriptions

-This repository contains basic information about Hack4Impact projects that will be displayed on the [organization website](http://hack4impact.org/projects).
+This repository contains information about Hack4Impact projects that will be displayed on the [organization website](http://hack4impact.org/projects).

 Feel free to open a pull request to update your information at any time, but